 1. River rafting

 The South Fork of the American River is El Dorado County’s signature river rafting location, offering Class I to III excitement.
 Trips range from a half-day to multiple days, so it’s up to you to decide how much you want to cool off.
 You’ll find a slew of professional whitewater rafting outfitters with the experience to ensure you have a safe and fun day.
-July through September is a good time for families and first timers.
-Bring your swimsuit, your friends, your family, and prepare to have fun and chill out!
+July through September is a good time for families and first-timers.
+Bring your swimsuit, your friends, and your family, and prepare to have fun and chill out!

 2. Gold Bug Park

 Step back in time (and temperature) when you explore the only municipality-owned gold mine in California.
 The City of Placerville is literally sitting on a gold mine.
 Gold Bug Park & Mine is a real gold mine built into the side of a mountain.
 Fun fact: it’s a lot cooler inside the Gold Bug Mine than outside.
 The average temperature inside the mine is 55 F. When you combine that with the odds of finding your riches in their gem panning area, well, heading here on a hot day is a no-brainer.

 It’s a proven fact that a double-scoop of [insert your favorite flavor here] is a cure-all for darned near everything.
 El Dorado County is home to numerous cure-all vendors, including some of our favorites: